grantwinney/hide-comments-everywhere/README.md

 It also uses storage to save its state, but it shouldn't prompt you for that.
 The list of sites to hide comments for uses local storage, but your personal list of excluded sites uses synchronized storage so it should be available on any machine this extension is installed on.

+## I need your help!

+If you notice a commenting system that should be added, [open an issue](https://github.com/grantwinney/chrome-extension-block-comments/issues/new) for that.
+Include the website where you noticed it, or [create a pull request](https://github.com/grantwinney/hide-comments-in-chrome/pulls) with the necessary changes to the "[sites.json](https://github.com/grantwinney/hide-comments-in-chrome/blob/master/sites.json)" file, and I'll follow-up as time permits.

+Thanks!

 ## Need help?
 Have a request?

 [Open a new issue](https://github.com/grantwinney/chrome-extension-block-comments/issues/new) with as many details as possible.
 The more you let me know upfront, the less I'll have to ask later!

-If you notice a major commenting system that should be added, [open an issue](https://github.com/grantwinney/chrome-extension-block-comments/issues/new) for that too.
-Include the website where you noticed it, and I'll follow-up as time permits.